site-prism/automation_helpers/README.md

 ## Verbose Documentation

 This will come in time.
-Meanwhile if you check the gem code most methods are documented.
+Meanwhile, if you check the gem code most methods are documented.
 Also check the specs for more detailed information